BeeFit: Fitness & Wellness

 Explanation & Evidence

-The goal is to saturate muscle creatine stores.
+The goal is to gradually saturate muscle creatine stores.
+The International Society of Sports Nutrition identifies creatine monohydrate as the most effective form for improving high-intensity exercise capacity and lean mass during training.
 You can achieve this quickly with a loading protocol (20g/day for 5-7 days) or gradually with a standard dose.
 Research shows both methods ultimately reach the same saturation point; the maintenance dose just takes a few weeks longer.

 Studies on post-menopausal women have used doses up to 0.3 g/kg/day safely for bone and muscle benefits, but a standard 5-gram daily dose is sufficient and well-researched for general health support.